wpwwhimself/promodruk-suite/README.md

-# Magazyn
+# KWAZAR -- Kalkulator Wycen A propos Zamówień Artykułów dRukarskich

-This is an app commissioned by [Promodruk](www.promodruk.pl) in order to track stock qunatities from multiple outside contractors.
+This is an app commissioned by [Promodruk](www.promodruk.pl) in order to help quote orders made in other applications.

 The company sells items with custimised prints and on their shop one can order these items in bulk.
-As they don't stock these items, they are being ordered from many distributors, each with their own way of communicating their stock quantities and expected future deliveries.
+As they don't stock these items, they are being ordered from many distributors, each with their own way of communicating their prices and product variants.
 The goal of this app is to tally down all this data and present it in a clear and informative way.

 ## Capabilities

 - 🚚 API integration with multiple different sources
-- 📊 concise view of stock quantities
-- ...and that's about it.
-Nothing more is needed
+- ...